Loading

 To record Israel's journey through the wilderness — their failures, God's faithfulness, and the consequences of unbelief

-Israel had an eleven-day journey ahead of them.
-They turned it into 40 years.
-Numbers is the story of how — a cycle of complaining, rebelling, and refusing to trust God that gets so bad an entire generation has to die in the desert before the next one can move forward.
-There are two censuses (that's the boring part).
-The real story is what happens in between.
+Israel faced an eleven-day journey.
+It took them forty years.
+Numbers records how that happened — a repeating cycle of complaint, rebellion, and refusal to trust God that grows so severe an entire generation must perish in the desert before the next one can move forward.
+The book contains two censuses, but the real narrative lies in what unfolds between them.